-Many teachers ask us how to set work for their students using 'Missions' in Makers Empire.
-Missions make it easy to quickly assign work to many students at once.
+Many teachers ask us how to assign work for their students using Makers Empire.
+Teacher Missions make it easy to quickly assign work to many students at once.

 1. Training Lab houses the tutorial challenges

-2. Challenge Central for curriculum-aligned challenges designed by the Makers Empire team
+2. Challenge Central for curriculum-aligned challenge courses designed by the Makers Empire team

 3. Mission Maker where anyone can create a design mission and invite their friends to try it